 2. Does the vendor currently have any customers in the same industry/sector as your company?

-Even though an ERP Vendor claims they can accommodate all of a company’s unique needs, it is important to determine if they currently have customers with similar needs, and then to go one step further and contact these customers.
-Discuss with that ERP Vendor’s customers how the software has worked for them, and what benefits it has been able to provide.
-Speaking with customers is the best way to get an honest answer regarding the software, and will make it easier for you to compare different ERP Vendors.
+Even if an ERP vendor claims they can accommodate all of a company’s unique needs, it is important to determine if they currently have customers with similar needs, and then to go one step further and contact these customers.
+Speak to references from the ERP vendor to hear first-hand how the software has worked for them, and what benefits it has been able to provide.
+Speaking with customers is the best way to get an honest answer regarding the software, and will make it easier for you to compare different ERP vendors.
 You can also solicit tips on pitfalls and mistakes to avoid on your side of the implementation.

 3. What happens if the vendor goes out of business?
 Is any other company equipped to maintain the software?

-This question is a very important one to be asking the ERP Vendor when evaluating different software.
+This question is a very important one to be asking when evaluating different software.
 If your company is planning on investing large amounts of money and resources into ERP software, you want to be assured that it will be around and working far into the future.
-This is where something called a “source code escrow” agreement comes into play.
-With an agreement such as the above, if the software company does go out of business they have agreed to make their source code available meaning it can then be added or supported by anyone.
-(Of course this only helps if the software is written in a widely used programming language.)
+One option is something called a “source code escrow agreement”.
+This is an agreement dictates that if the software company does go out of business they have agreed to make their source code available meaning it can then be added or supported by anyone (of course this only helps if the software is written in a widely used programming language).
+A more popular option is ensuring that you have access to your data.
+This means that even if the software vendor goes out of business, you still have access to all of your data so that it can be exported and then imported into a new system.

 4. Has the vendor ever had any failed implementations?